apitoolkit/apitoolkit-landing/content/blog/Best-RapidAPI-Alternatives-for-api-Monitoring-and-Observability/index.md

 ### APItoolkit
 [API Toolkit](https://www.apitoolkit.io/) provides monitoring,observability, and analytics capabilities similar to those offered by RapidAPI.
 It offers real-time logs, request/response details, error tracking, and customizable alerts.

 Additionally, it offers an HTTP proxy service which can be used as a reverse proxy or as part of a load balancing setup.
-The free tier includes up to 3 projects with limited features but enough for small projects.
-For larger applications, you may need to upgrade to a paid plan.
+The free tier includes up to countless projects with limited features but enough for small projects.
+For larger applications, you may need to pay as you grow.
+[Check our pricing page](https://apitoolkit.io/pricing/)

 ![API Toolkit Dashboard Screenshot](./APIToolkit.png)
 ### Features